HEEMO-95/DragKit/README.md

 # Pymavlink:
 As the name suggests, the Pymavlink library allows to construct python scripts that uses the Mavlink protocol.

-First, here is an example of connecting the drone to a ground station or on-board computer with Pymavlink on on-board computer:
+First, lets take a look at an example of connecting the drone to a ground station or on-board computer with Pymavlink:
 ``` python
 from pymavlink import mavuti
 Drone = mavutil.mavlink_connection('udpin:0.0.0.0:14551')